All Episodes

 Welcome back.

-Rush Limbaugh, the Excellence in Broadcasting Network, the fastest three hours in the media.
+Rush Limbaugh, The Excellence in Broadcasting Network, the fastest three hours in the media, 800-282-2882.

-All right, a woman whose sister died in the September 11th attacks has filed a lawsuit against Con Ed in New York over last week's steam pipe eruption, saying that the explosion brought back horrible memories.
+A woman whose sister died in the September 11th attacks has filed a lawsuit against Con Ed in New York over last week's steam pipe eruption, saying that the explosion brought back horrible memories.

-She's 52 legal uh secretary is seeking unspecified damages.
+She's 52 legal secretary seeking unspecified damages.

-Dorf's attorney, Kenneth Mollins said Dorf suffers from uh post-traumatic stress disorder and a legacy of fear from the 2001 attacks said a lawsuit is intended to force Con Ed to improve maintenance of its infrastructure.
+Said the lawsuit is intended to force Con Ed to improve maintenance of its infrastructure.

-Ed Pipe was 84 years old, if I recall.
+That pipe was 84 years old, if I recall.

-And uh 84-year-old things sometimes tend to break.
+And 84-year-old things sometimes tend to break.

-Uh remember, just to refresh your memory, uh the discussion discussion yesterday focused on on the fact that some people, some critics, some TV critics uh were mad that CNN was going to choose which YouTube videos were used as questions for this so-called debate last night, and would rather the questions that were used be voted on by the public.
+And remember, just to refresh your memory, the discussion yesterday focused on the fact that some people, some critics, some TV critics, were mad that CNN was going to choose which YouTube videos were used as questions for this so-called debate last night and would rather the questions that were used be voted on by the public because you could go to YouTube, you could look at all these submissions,

-Because you could go to YouTube, you can look at all these submissions, and they wanted to have a national public uh poll of the best ones, and then those are the ones that be used.
+and they wanted to have a national public poll of the best ones, and then those are the ones that be used.

 And I pointed out that the drive-bys can't do that.

-They anybody that takes themselves seriously as a broadcaster is not going to turn over a vast majority of its programming to rank amateurs.
+Anybody that takes themselves seriously as a broadcaster is not going to turn over a vast majority of its programming to rank amateurs.

 And yet they did.

-They did, and and and this is the and I tell you why they did it.
+And I tell you why they did it.

-Uh say what you want about the drive-by media.
+Say what you want about the drive-by media.

-In the old days, what made you watch was these larger-than-life news personalities, larger-than-life figures, the Walter Cronkites and the Chancellors of the Brinkleys, the Huntleys and so forth, and just certain extent, rather, although I think people watched rather hoping that the crack up would happen on the air rather than after.
+In the old days, what made you watch was these larger-than-life news personalities, larger-than-life figures, the Walter Cronkites and the Chancellors, the Brinkleys, the Huntleys, and so forth.

 And it did.

-But even so, they try to establish them, they try to make Katie Couric into one of these authoritative figures.
+They try to make Katie Couric into one of these authoritative figures.

 It hasn't worked.

-CNN was trying to link itself with this burgeoning new media, the internet.
+So CNN was trying to link itself with this burgeoning new media, the internet.

 No, it's not.